ilyasabdulrahman/Music-Player/README.md

 # Music Player
-https://www.youtube.com/watch?v=PD6i1NJqz3s    (demonstration of the music player)
+https://www.youtube.com/watch?v=PD6i1NJqz3s    (demo of the music player)

 Make sure to install the Tkinter and Pygame APIs.
 Also, download the png file in the same directory as the music player.